 Written February 2012

-My journey that lead me from Birmingham, to Osaka, to nutrition essentially comes down to three moments of my life that changed things forever.
+The journey that led me from Birmingham to Osaka, to nutrition essentially comes down to three moments of my life that changed things forever.

 - A glass bottle smashed over my head when I was 15